BirdKeeperLance/Online-Game-Data-Management-System/README.md

 **Technologies Used:**

-Flask: Python web framework for building the backend application.
+**Flask**: Python web framework for building the backend application.

-MongoDB: NoSQL database used for storing game-related data such as users, player profiles, rankings, battle logs, and reports.
+**MongoDB**: NoSQL database used for storing game-related data such as users, player profiles, rankings, battle logs, and reports.

-HTML/CSS: Used for frontend templates and styling.
+**HTML/CSS**: Used for frontend templates and styling.

-Python Libraries: Including Flask, pymongo for MongoDB interaction, and bson for ObjectId handling.
+**Python Libraries**: Including Flask, pymongo for MongoDB interaction, and bson for ObjectId handling.

 **Features:**